-Freelancing can have great benefits for both freelancers and the businesses that hire them, says Rosalind Kent of the Freelance Parents Network.
+Freelancing can have great benefits for both freelancers and the businesses that hire them.
 Find out how your business could prosper using a freelance work force, and how you can rejuvenate your career by taking on freelance work.

 Working for an employer has its pros and cons, and having a steady salary and someone else to deal with your tax and National Insurance contributions are attractive aspects for an employee!
 However, amongst the cons are a lack of flexibility and autonomy, so if this is what you crave then freelancing could be for you.